‘General Hospital’ Spoilers For Feb. 13-17: Sam In Danger, Carly Murders Ava?

-General Hospital spoilers for February 13 to 17 promises more scheming, action, and blackmail.
+General Hospital spoilers for February 13 to 17 promise more scheming, action, and blackmail.
 Olivia Jerome (Tonja Walker) is still in hiding and her brother Julian Jerome (William deVry) needs to make a difficult decision to protect his family.

 Which Jerome Sister?